 Garlic: Minced or raw garlic can be used.
 1 tsp of garlic powder can replace 1 tbsp of minced garlic.

 Habanero: Sometimes habaneros can be hard to find at the grocery store, so any spicy pepper, deseeded, can be used.
 1 tsp red pepper flakes can also be used.
+Check out our post all about pepper substitutes for more ideas!

 Onion: 1 tbsp onion powder can be used but you may need to add more lime juice to make up for the lack of liquid from the onion.
 We use a white onion but you can also use a yellow or red onion.

-Habanero are considered the hottest edible Chile in the world.
+Habaneros are considered the hottest edible Chile in the world.
 But don’t let that scare you away from this sauce!
 By deseeding them, you can decrease the spice level.
 Most habaneros are produced in Mexico where they grow best in areas with lots of morning sun and in soil that is slightly more acidic than typical soil.
 Color is not an indication of spice level in the habanero chile, but deep red is the hottest of the hot!
 (Source)

 Try these other delicious recipes!